LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: Survey of Existing Datasets

 \section{Survey of Existing Datasets}

-The two most widely used large-scale NLI datasets are the SNLI \cite{bowman2015large} and the MultiNLI (MNLI) dataset \cite{bowman2018-mnli}.
-The high performance of the Transformer-based pre-trained language models (PTLM) on these datasets (and corresponding NLU benchmarks which include them) have led researchers to scrutinize them further, and find annotation biases and spurious artifacts in the datasets \cite{Poliak2018HypothesisOB, Gururangan2018AnnotationAI}.
-These findings and performance degradation of trained PTLMs on targeted phenomena-wise tests have led to different evaluation strategies such as i) probing tasks, ii) challenge datasets, and iii) capability-wise fine-grained evaluation.
-Extensive probing tasks have been implemented to investigate how and where (within the model) linguistic information has been encoded \cite{tenney2019bert,tenney2019you,hewitt-manning-2019-structural,jawahar-etal-2019-bert,liu2019linguistic,kim-etal-2019-probing}.
-However, the effectiveness of probing tasks have come into question.
-For example, \citet{ravichander-etal-2020-systematicity} cautions that BERT may not understand some ``concepts'' even though probing studies may indicate otherwise.
-Several work \cite{mccoy-etal-2019-right,kaushik2019learning,glockner-etal-2018-breaking} also develop targeted evaluation sets to \textit{challenge} these large PTLMs and demonstrated shortcomings.
-Moreover, popular NLU benchmarks (including MultiNLI, SNLI), as pointed by \citet{Schlangen-2021}, lack explicit task-capability connection which has led to attempts at building datasets focusing on testing a range of reasoning capabilities \cite{poliak-etal-2018-collecting,Richardson2019ProbingNL}.
-Lastly, \citet{ribeiro-etal-2020-beyond} proposed the \textsc{CheckList} framework for NLP tasks that made the above performance degradation explicit, as PTLMs failed at minimal expected capabilities.
+The two most widely used large-scale NLI datasets are the SNLI \citep{bowman2015large} and the MultiNLI (MNLI) dataset \citep{bowman2018-mnli}.
+Researchers have found that the high performance of the Transformer-based pre-trained language models (PTLM) on these datasets (and corresponding NLU benchmarks which include them) is often due to annotation biases and spurious artifacts in the datasets \citep{Poliak2018HypothesisOB, Gururangan2018AnnotationAI}.
+Such findings and performance degradation of trained PTLMs on targeted phenomena-wise tests have led to different evaluation strategies, such as i) probing tasks, ii) challenge datasets, and iii) capability-wise fine-grained evaluation.
+Effectiveness of probing tasks \citep{tenney2019bert,tenney2019you,hewitt-manning-2019-structural,jawahar-etal-2019-bert,liu2019linguistic,kim-etal-2019-probing} and challenge datasets \citep{mccoy-etal-2019-right,kaushik2019learning} are limited when it comes to answering the problem of performance degradation on simple examples or finding out comparatively harder capabilities using a single benchmark.
+Acknowledging this, researchers have built datasets focusing on testing a (limited) range of reasoning capabilities \citep{poliak-etal-2018-collecting,probinglogical}, which include examples of varying complexity. \cite{ribeiro-etal-2020-beyond} has taken an important step towards formalizing the notion of testing, and proposed the \textsc{CheckList} framework for NLP tasks.
+Their results on several tasks have made the above performance degradation explicit, as PTLMs were shown to fail at minimal expected capabilities.